 Convoy OA 101 departs from Southend.
 Convoy OB 101 departs from Liverpool.

 Spies: The Uruguayan Government sells the wreck of the Graf Spee in the River Platte to a local salvage firm for £14,000.
-The salvage firm in fact is a front for British naval intelligence, which wishes to learn any secrets they can find about, for instance, Kriegsmarine radar.
-The Admiralty thinks they paid too much, but useful information is learned about the radar.
+The salvage firm, in fact, is a front for British naval intelligence, which wishes to learn any secrets they can find about, for instance, Kriegsmarine radar.
+The Admiralty thinks its local representatives paid too much, but useful information is learned about the radar.

 British/Japanese Relations: The British return 9 of the 21 German nationals that they abducted from the Asama Maru on 21 January 1940.
 In exchange, the Japanese agree not to transport German military reservists back to Germany.

-German Government: With Undersecretary of State Sumner Welles making the rounds of European leaders, there is widespread concern throughout Europe about what his meddling in European affairs may portend.
-Hitler in particular is concerned.
+German Government: With Undersecretary of State Sumner Welles making the rounds of European leaders, there is a widespread concern throughout Europe about what his meddling in European affairs may portend.
+Hitler, in particular, is concerned.
 He instructs everyone who is to meet with Welles that they are to stick to the proper narrative: Britain and France declared war so that they could destroy Germany, and thus Germany must continue defending itself until they stop.